-If you’re hosting the party, make sure you consider the safety of your guests!
+If you’re hosting the party at your home or business, make sure you consider the safety of your guests!

 Winter is a particularly dangerous time in the home.
 Each year, the season brings an increase in fires, carbon monoxide poisonings, and other injuries due to weather conditions.
 Prevent disaster from happening and keep guests (and yourself!) out of harm’s way by knowing the signs of these dangers.

-Consider the following to prepare your home for the holiday celebration:
+Consider the following to prepare for the holiday celebration: